sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ora2pg -c ..\..\config\ora2pg.conf -t VIEW -o NW-views.sql
     ```

-    >**NOTE**: Views are exported into individual files.
+    >**Note**: Views are exported into individual files.
 The file specified in the command (NW-views.sql) references the individual files.

 2. Before we invoke NW-views.sql, we will need to make changes to four files.
 This is because our application uses a to_date() function that is not supported in PostgreSQL.
 We will need to replace the command in the code with the equivalent DATE() function in Postgre.
-First, in **SALES_TOTALS_BY_AMOUNT_NW-views.sql**, replace the existing last line
+First, in **SALES_TOTALS_BY_AMOUNT_NW-views.sql**, replace the existing last line:

     ![Screenshot showing the function that needs to replaced for sales totals by amounts.](./media/sales-totals-amount-view-old.png "to_date function")

-    with this
+    with this:

     ![Screenshot showing the new view for Sales Total Amounts.](./media/sales-totals-amount-view-new.png "Sales Totals amounts new view")

-3. In **QUARTERLY_ORDERS_NW-views.sql**, replace the existing last line
+3. In **QUARTERLY_ORDERS_NW-views.sql**, replace the existing last line:

     ![Screenshot showing the old view for Quarterly Orders.](./media/quarterly-orders-view-old.png "Quarterly orders old view")

-    with this
+    with this:

     ![Screenshot showing new view for quarterly orders.](./media/quarterly-orders-view-new.png "New view quarterly orders")

-4. In **PRODUCT_SALES_FOR_1997_NW-views.sql**, replace the line before the last
+4. In **PRODUCT_SALES_FOR_1997_NW-views.sql**, replace the line before the last:

     ![Screenshot showing the old view for product sales.](./media/product-sales-1997-view-old.png "Old view product sales")

-    with this
+    with this:

     ![Screenshot showing new view for product sales 1997.](./media/product-sales-1997-view-new.png "New view product sales")

-5. Finally, in **SALES_BY_CATEGORY_NW-views.sql**, replace the line before the last
+5. Finally, in **SALES_BY_CATEGORY_NW-views.sql**, replace the line before the last:

     ![Screenshot showing the old view for sales by category.](./media/sales-by-category-view-old.png "Old view sales by category")

-    with this
+    with this:

     ![Screenshot showing the new view for sales by category.](./media/sales-by-category-view-new.png "New view sales by category")

-6. Now that all modifications are complete, run the NW-views.sql file in psql.
+6. Now that all modifications are complete, run the NW-views.sql file in psql:

     ```cmd
     psql -U NW@[DB Name] -h [DB Name].postgres.database.azure.com -d NW < NW-views.sql
     ```

 7. With that, we have migrated views.

     - Navigate to the **Query Editor** and test these migrated views.
     - Utilize the query below, which will show data where **productsales** is greater than 5000.
 You can envision how this would be useful in an organization to identify successful items in a given year (1997).